lucasVirolli/CPF-validate/README.md

 ##

-If you want to collaborate, to give some opinion, if you know a different way to do, or just want to make a new friend, than send me a e-mail or message on my LinkedIn:
+If you want to collaborate, to give some opinion, if you know a different way to do, or just want to make a new friend, than send me an e-mail or a message on my LinkedIn:
  <a href = "mailto:lucas.virolli2@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>
  <a href="https://www.linkedin.com/in/lucasvirollidalbello/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>